GAIA-X4PLC-AAD/ssi-to-oidc-bridge/README.md

 <!-- prettier-ignore -->
 > [!IMPORTANT]
 > Each `credentialId` should be unique across all policy objects,
-> and should have integer string values starting from 1.
+> and should have integer string values starting from 1, incrementing by 1 for each subsequent policy object.
 This helps us determine
 > the correct policy object to apply to the VCs.

 <!-- prettier-ignore -->
 > [!IMPORTANT]
 > Altough the `type` field is an optional parameter, it needs to be
 > present in a policy file that has multiple policy objects.
+This is crucial for the accurate application of policies.

 <!-- prettier-ignore -->
 > [!NOTE]
-> First we reorder of policy objects in a policy file based on the `credentialId` and
+> First we reorder the policy objects in a policy file based on the `credentialId` and
-> then we reorder the credentials in the VP based on the `type` field in the reordered policy file.
+> then we reorder the credentials in the VP based on the `type` field from the reordered policy file.
-> This way we can ensure that the correct policy object is applied to the correct credential.
+> This ensures that each credential is matched with the correct policy object.

 The `type` field helps to determine which policy object should be applied to which type of credential.
 When multiple policy objects are used, this field